CARE at COP25

-The 25th Session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP25) will take place from 2-13 December in Madrid, Spain.
-COP25 follows shortly after the UN Climate Action Summit and is the last big conference before COP26 in which Nationally Determined Contributions (NDCs) must be enhanced to prevent a rise above 1.5C.
+The 25th Session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP25) took place from 2-13 December in Madrid, Spain.
+COP25 followed shortly after the UN Climate Action Summit and was the last big conference before COP26 in which Nationally Determined Contributions (NDCs) must be enhanced to prevent a rise above 1.5C.

-Continuing its engagement in recent years, including at the Paris summit, COP23, the G7, Global Climate Action Summit, and more, CARE will be present at COP25 with an international delegation.
+Continuing its engagement in recent years, including at the Paris Summit, COP23, the G7, Global Climate Action Summit, and more, CARE was present at COP25 with an international delegation.

 Despite some constructive commitments to climate action, the recent UN Climate Action Summit was largely a missed opportunity by too many governments who have yet to demonstrate their readiness to do their part.
 COP25 will not be able to entirely fill the action gap, but must advance on specific areas of concern at this pivotal time in global climate policy and action.
 This publication outlines CARE’s key demands for COP25 on:

 - AMBITION – Commit to submitting enhanced national climate plans (NDCs) by 2020 that support progress towards the 1.5°C limit, and which boost gender-responsive climate action.